aplteam/Meddy/Docs/ReadMe.md

 Meddy's main advantage is not its features, it's the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are specific to MarkAPL.

+Another feature worth mentioning is Meddy's advanced table editing capability: commands are available for formatting tables in the Markdown, inserting columns, moving rows and columns and jumping from column to column.

-The application was created with Dyalog 17.1 32 bit Unicode but is delivered as a stand-alone EXE, meaning that you don't need this version of Dyalog - or any version - in order to run it.
+The application was created with Dyalog 18.2 32 bit Unicode but is delivered as a stand-alone EXE, meaning that you don't need this version of Dyalog - or any version - in order to run it.

 Usage